First, let's get it out of the way: ewwwwww!

 AgriProtein also diverts food waste from landfills, which are a significant source of greenhouse gases.
-Decomposition of organic material produces landfill gas, which is about half methane (the main component of natural gas) and half carbon dioxide.
+Decomposition of organic material produces landfill gas, which is about half methane and half carbon dioxide.

 As a greenhouse gas, says the US Environmental Protection Agency, methane is 28 to 36 times more effective than carbon dioxide at trapping heat in the atmosphere and thus contributing to climate change.
 Landfills account for the third-largest amount (14%) of human-related methane emissions in the US, the EPA says.

 Since 2015, AgriProtein has run a successful pilot factory in Cape Town, South Africa.
 It receives 15 tons of food waste a day from local restaurants and stores.
 The parent company plans to start building larger plants this year in the Netherlands and in Jurupa Valley, California, near Los Angeles.

 They won't lack for "fuel."
 Drew said California would need 15 additional similar-size plants to handle all of the state's organic waste.